dreger/kqdreger.com/about.md

 ## This site

 This site is a place for Kyle to document his journey through the computer science major and college.
 Main topics include faith, technology, gadgets and living with less.
-He also writes for his purple university's blog, of which all my posts can be found [here](http://blog.mountunion.edu/blog/author/dregerkq/).
+He also writes for his university's blog, of which all his posts can be found [here](http://blog.mountunion.edu/blog/author/dregerkq/).

 ## Setup